Bottleneck Profiles and Discrete Prokhorov Metrics for Persistence Diagrams: Discussion and Outlook

 Summarizing the results from the previous section, we find that the Prokhorov metric is well-suited for small persistence diagrams.
 Large scale computations can be improved by the technique of entropic regularization from the theory of optimal transport \cite{lacombe_large_2018}.
 As the classical Prokhorov metric admits an optimal transport characterization, our discrete variant might be tractable using similar techniques.

 A major aspect of the importance of the Bottleneck distance is its algebraic formulation in terms of interleavings.
-We hope that this theory generalizes to incorporate the family of Prokhorov metrics.
+This theory generalizes to incorporate the family of Prokhorov metrics.
 An algebraic formulation would also provide a perspective on generalizations to multiparameter persistence.

+Our results in section \ref{subsec:MetricProperties} establish that our construction yields a Polish space.
+This makes it suitable for statistical inference.
+In a similar vein, one can also investigate bottleneck profiles persistence diagrams arising from random geometric complexes.
+What kind of limit objects appear in this context?
+Can they be used to perform statistical testing?

 Morally, stability theorems should involve related metrics on the input point cloud and on the persistence diagram side.
 This motivates to investigate Prokhorov-type distances for point clouds in $\R^n$.
 Such distances might be useful throughout data science.